stephencoan8/vestx/ISO_VESTING_FIX.md

 ## Technical Details

 ### Vest Date Alignment
-- ISOs vest monthly but payments align to 6/15 and 11/15
+- ISOs vest **truly monthly** - 12 vest events per year
-- The system groups monthly vesting into these semi-annual payment dates
+- Each monthly vest is on the 15th of the month
-- 6/15 to 11/15 = 5 months worth of vesting
+- The cliff vest is aligned to either 6/15 or 11/15 (whichever comes after the cliff period)
-- 11/15 to 6/15 = 7 months worth of vesting
+- After cliff, vesting continues on the 15th of every subsequent month

 ### Cliff Calculation
 - ISO 5Y: 1.5 years = 18 months cliff